We believe in the Holy Spirit, the Lord, the giver of life,

 The person of the Holy Spirit is the hardest for many people to understand.
 Except for a brief appearance in the form of a dove (Matthew 3:16 ESV), we never see Him.
 Though people declare that the Holy Spirit spoke to them, we never hear his exact words.
 We understand God the Father as the creator of the world.
 We know that God the Son, Jesus Christ, died for our salvation.
 But exactly what God the Holy Spirit does is less well defined.

 The biggest discussion about who the Holy Spirit is and what He does is found in John 14-16.
-Most other times the Holy Spirit is mentioned, it is in connection with some other point.
+Most other passages that mention the Holy Spirit only do so in connection with some other point.

 Despite these difficulties, there are things that we can learn from the Bible regarding the Holy Spirit.